geowrgetudor/wifi-pwner/README.md

 # WiFi Pwner

-A fast, mobile-optimized WiFi handshake capture tool built on top of Bettercap for Raspberry Pi.
+A fast, mobile-optimized WiFi handshake capture tool built on top of Bettercap.

 ## Features

-- **Mobile-First Design**: Optimized for Raspberry Pi on the move
+- **Mobile-First Design**: Optimized for Raspberry Pi on the move, but works on any Linux distro
 - **Smart Target Selection**: Automatically targets the strongest AP with clients
 - **Fast Capture**: ~20 seconds per attempt
 - **Web Dashboard**: Real-time monitoring on port 8080 (optional)